We are currently updating our website

 Vocational Placement

-AIBT provides approximately 360 hours of unpaid workplace vocational placement.
+AIBT provides unpaid workplace vocational placement.

 AIBT will be responsible for organising the Vocational Placement for students, however if students choose to find their own Vocational Placement facility, it must be pre-approved by the College.